idvorkin/idvorkin.github.io/_posts/2018-05-25-stength-finder.md

 because they are novel, because they are clarifying, because they are contrary, because they are bizarre.
 For all these reasons you derive a jolt of energy whenever a new idea occurs to you.
 Others may label you creative or original or conceptual or even smart.
 Perhaps you are all of these.
 Who can be sure?
 What you are sure of is that ideas are thrilling.
 And on most days this is enough.

+The really long version is in this [pdf](/static/StrengthFinderIgor.pdf).